-Underwater lights are mounted on the DS platform structure to improve visibility.
+Lights are mounted below the DS platform structure to improve visibility of the sight glasses.

 1.6.6 Trips and Interlocks

 The DS transfer pumps, P-1A and P-1B, are provided with low level setpoint trips for the holdup tank, T-1, to ensure that the pumps do not run dry.